Hashnode/support/docs/markdown-guidelines.md

 ### Block code

-Wrap the code blocks with tripple Grave accent keys. **```** for showing big blocks of code in your content.
+Wrap the code blocks with triple Grave accent keys. **```** for showing big blocks of code in your content.
 For example:

 ```
 if (isServer && user) {